-Title Date Pages Notes Continued Attention Needed to Protect Our Nation's Critical Infrastructure July 26, 2011 20 A number of significant challenges remain to enhancing the security of cyber- reliant critical infrastructures, such as (1) implementing actions recommended by the President's cybersecurity policy review; (2) updating the national strategy for securing the information and communications infrastructure; (3) reassessing DHS's planning approach to critical infrastructure protection; (4) strengthening public-private partnerships, particularly for information sharing; (5) enhancing the national capability for cyber warning and analysis; (6) addressing global aspects of cybersecurity and governance; and (7) securing the modernized electricity grid.
-Defense Department Cyber Efforts: DOD Faces Challenges in Its Cyber Activities July 25, 2011 79 GAO recommends that DOD evaluate how it is organized to address cybersecurity threats; assess the extent to which it has developed joint doctrine that addresses cyberspace operations; examine how it assigned command and control responsibilities; and determine how it identifies and acts to mitigate key capability gaps involving cyberspace operations.
-Information Security: State Has Taken Steps to Implement a Continuous Monitoring Application, but Key Challenges Remain July 8, 2011 63 The Department of State implemented a custom application called iPost and a risk scoring program that is intended to provide continuous monitoring capabilities of information security risk to elements of its information technology (IT) infrastructure.
-To improve implementation of iPost at State, the Secretary of State should direct the Chief Information Officer to develop, document, and maintain an iPost configuration management and test process.
-Cybersecurity: Continued Attention Needed to Protect Our Nation's Critical Infrastructure and Federal Information Systems March 16, 2011 16 Executive branch agencies have made progress instituting several government- wide initiatives aimed at bolstering aspects of federal cybersecurity, such as reducing the number of federal access points to the Internet, establishing security configurations for desktop computers, and enhancing situational awareness of cyber events.
+Title Date Pages Notes Continued Attention Needed to Protect Our Nation's Critical Infrastructure July 26, 2011 20 From the report: "A number of significant challenges remain to enhancing the security of cyber-reliant critical infrastructures, such as (1) implementing actions recommended by the President's cybersecurity policy review; (2) updating the national strategy for securing the information and communications infrastructure; (3) reassessing DHS's planning approach to critical infrastructure protection; (4) strengthening public-private partnershi particularly for information sharing; (5) enhancing the national capability for cyber warning and analysis; (6) addressing global aspects of cybersecurity an governance; and (7) securing the modernized electricity grid."
+Defense Department Cyber Efforts: DOD Faces Challenges in Its Cyber Activities July 25, 2011 79 GAO recommends that DOD evaluate how it is organized to address cybersecurity threats; assess the extent to which it has developed joint doctrine that addresses cyberspace operations; examine how it assigns command and control responsibilities; and determine how it identifies and acts to mitigate key capability gaps involving cyberspace operations.
+Information Security: State Has Taken Steps to Implement a Continuous Monitoring Application, but Key Challenges Remain July 8, 2011 63 The Department of State implemented a custom application called iPost and a risk-scoring program that is intended to provide continuous monitoring capabilities of information security risk to elements of the departments IT infrastructure.
+To improve implementation of iPost at State, the Secretary of State should direct the chief information officer to develop, document, and maintain an iPost configuration management and test process.
+Cybersecurity: Continued Attention Needed to Protect Our Nation's Critical Infrastructure and Federal Information Systems March 16, 2011 16 Executive branch agencies have made progress instituting several government-wide initiatives aimed at bolstering aspects of federal cybersecurity, such as reducing the number of federal access points to the Internet, establishing security configurations for desktop computers, and enhancing situational awareness of cyber events.
 Despite these efforts, the federal government continues to face significant challenges in protecting the nation's cyber-reliant critical infrastructure and federal information systems.
-Electricity Grid Modernization: Progress Being Made on Cybersecurity Guidelines, but Key Challenges Remain to be Addressed January 12, 2011 50 GAO identified six key challenges: (1) Aspects of the regulatory environment may make it difficult to ensure smart grid systems' cybersecurity.
+Electricity Grid Modernization: Progress Being Made on Cybersecurity Guidelines, but Key Challenges Remain to be Addressed January 12, 2011 50 GAO identified six key challenges with regard to securing smart grid systems: "(I) Aspects of the regulatory environment may make it difficult to ensure Smart Grid systems' cybersecurity.
 (2) Utilities are focusing on regulatory compliance instead of comprehensive security.
 (3) The electric industry does not have an effective mechanism for sharing information on cybersecurity.
-(4) Consumers are not adequately informed about the benefits, costs, and risks associated with smart grid systems.
-(5) There is a lack of security features being built into certain smart grid systems.
-(6) The electricity industry does not have metrics for evaluating cybersecurity.
+(4) Consumers are not adequately informed about the benefits, costs, and risks associated with Smart Grid systems.
+(5) There is a lack of security features being built into certain Smart Grid systems.
+(6) The electricity industry does not have metrics for evaluating cybersecurity."